KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 For each such point, compute the list of disks that it sees: some points will have a list that matches the input list, some will not.
 Eventually we will be able to obtain an approximately accurate region representing our solution.
-But this can be inefficient because we may have to sample a lot of points – which can take a long time, and the accuracy of the solution depends on the number of sampled points which is exactly appealing.
+But this can be inefficient because we may have to sample a lot of points – which can take a long time, and the accuracy of the solution depends on the number of sampled points which isn't exactly appealing.

 To actually solve this, Shawn observes the following: if you put a point $$u$$ on the boundary of any disk and compute the region that this point sees,